Sago9202/Meas_Models/Script_L2.md

   E[y_{i}|x_{1i}...x_{ki}] = \hat{\beta_{0}}+ \hat{\beta}_{1}x_{1i}+...+\hat{\beta}_{k}x_{ki}
 $$

+It is relevant to remember that an expected value is at the end just an average.
+Thus, what we are seeing here is the average of $y_{i}$ given specific values of $x_{i}$; this average is a variable and not a constant!

 But, wait, we didn’t really talk about how we obtain the estimates of the parameters.
 Although there are several ways of doing this, the most frequently used is to perform Ordinary Least Squares (OLS).
 The OLS